vcchm/passtrong/README.md

-# passtrong
+# PasStrong bluetooth password strength dongle

-PassStrong BlueTooth Dongle

-Uses a 14$ Esp32 dongle to generate, securely store (with limitations, see hereunder) and types strong passwords.
+The PassStrong BlueTooth Dongle uses a 14$ Esp32 dongle to generate, securely store (with limitations, see hereunder) and types strong passwords.

 0) Hardware

 Uses an ESP32-based M5StickC dongle (https://www.aliexpress.com/wholesale?catId=0&initiative_id=SB_20200216013739&SearchText=m5stickc ).
-You'll need to install M5StickC libraries, as well as BLEkeybaord library (i used a modified version that allows you to change the kind of device used, but you can go without it).
+You will need to install M5StickC libraries, as well as BLEkeybaord library (i used a modified version that allows you to change the kind of device used, but you can go without it).

 1) What it does